YWebCA/EloquentYWeb/README.md

 * **Jasmine**: A JavaScript testing framework.
 The workbook uses it to check your work and to help you troubleshoot problems.

+* **JSHint**: A JavaScript linter, which checks that code follows validity and stylistic rules.
+It's a good way to catch (some) errors before scripts are actually run.

 * **JQuery**: A framework that drastically simplifies DOM querying and manipulation with JavaScript.
 In addition to being useful on its own, many other components require it.

 * **Underscore.js**: A JavaScript library that provides utility functions for common programming tasks.